Clinton-Davis/CapeTowns_Best_Bits/README.md

 foodies:

-Jonkershuis Restaurant id=jh placeId = ChIJe6PtQ9FpzB0R4YORfViLQ5s // menu: jonkershuisconstantia.co.za
+Jonkershuis Restaurant id="jh" placeId = ChIJe6PtQ9FpzB0R4YORfViLQ5s // menu: jonkershuisconstantia.co.za
 info:
 Jonkershuis Constantia is nestled in the historic core of the Groot Constantia Wine Estate next to the historic Manor House and surrounded by ancient oak trees.